danielyule/hearthbreaker/readme.md

 Progress
 --------

-All cards released by Blizzard up to Goblins vs Gnomes are implemented.
-Goblins and Gnomes cards are in progress.
+All collectible cards have been implemented.
 The engine is complete, and can be used to simulate games.
 The game state can be copied, or serialized to JSON.
 Replay functionality is included as well.
+Furthermore, minions and weapons can be expressed either in python or via a JSON declaration.

 For an overview of upcoming work, see [the wiki](https://github.com/danielyule/hearthbreaker/wiki/)